-- 1. Read the Safety topic and the "Installation guidelines" on page 19. - 2.
+- 1. Read the Safety topic and the "Installation guidelines" on page 17. - 2.
 Shut down the operating system, turn off the blade server, and remove the blade server from the BladeCenter unit.
-See "Removing the blade server from a BladeCenter unit" on page 20. - 3.
+See "Removing the blade server from a BladeCenter unit" on page 18. - 3.
 Open and remove the blade server cover.
+See "Removing the blade server cover" on page 20.

+Note: If you are servicing the base unit of a PS704 blade server, you must first remove the expansion unit.
+For more information, see "Removing the expansion unit for a PS704 blade server" on page 21.

-See "Removing the blade server cover" on page 22. - 4.
-Remove the plastic cover for the PCI-Express (PCI-e) connector 1. - 5.
+- 4. Remove the plastic cover for the PCI Express (PCI-e) connector 1. - 5.
 Touch the static-protective package that contains the part to any unpainted metal surface on the BladeCenter unit or any unpainted metal surface on any other grounded rack component; then, remove the part from its package. - 6.
 Install the expansion card 2. - a.
-Slide the card into the expansion card standoff 3 on the system board. - b.
-Gently pivot the card down and attach it to the high speed PCI-Express connector. - 7.
+Slide the card into the expansion card standoffs 3 on the system board. - b.
+Gently pivot down the card and attach it to the high-speed PCIe connector. - c.
+Press down on the "PRESS TO INSTALL" label to secure the card in its slot. - 7.
 Install and close the blade server cover.
-See "Installing and closing the blade server cover" on page 37.
+See "Installing and closing the blade server cover" on page 43.